spider863644/Forensight/README.md

 Forensight is for personal and educational purposes.
 Please do not redistribute, modify, or use it commercially without permission.
 Credit must always be given to the original author.

+## Author & Credits

+Forensight was conceptualized, developed, and maintained by Spider Anongreyhat.

+All core code, workflows, and OSINT techniques implemented in this project are the work of the author.

+Special thanks to the developers of the libraries used: Pillow, OpenCV, face_recognition, YOLOv8, BLIP, pytesseract, and others that made this toolkit possible.

+> “Built for investigative and educational OSINT.
+Always give credit where it’s due.”